-• Get Pub.
-514, Foreign Tax Credit for Individuals.

-• In the United States and Puerto Rico: Contact your local IRS office or call 1-800-829-1040.

-• Overseas: Contact IRS offices at U.S. embassies in Bonn, London, Paris, Rome, Singapore, Sydney, Tokyo, Mexico City, or Santiago, or the Office of the Assistant Commissioner (International) in Washington, D.C.
+- See Pub.
+514, Foreign Tax Credit for Individuals. - In the United States and Puerto Rico: Contact your local IRS office or call 1-800-829-1040. - Overseas: Contact IRS offices at U.S. embassies in Mexico City, Bonn, London, Paris, Rome, Singapore, or Tokyo, or the Office of the Assistant Commissioner (International) in Washington, DC.